deech/reflex-fltk/demo/README.md

-# All demos are copied from others!
+# All demos are originally copied from others!

 ## I had modified them though, and the result is still under LGPL.
 They are from MIT license so it is ok.